nasa/terra-ui-components/docs/pages/components/chip.md

 ### Default behavior of chips

-Customize the `content` property to alter the text on each chip.
+Customize the text on each chip.

 ```html:preview
 <edux-chip>You</edux-chip>